-The Master of Divinity and Master of Arts in Education joint degree promotes interdisciplinary conversation between theological education, public education, and community engagement.
+The Master of Divinity and Master of Arts in Education dual degree promotes interdisciplinary conversation between theological education, public education, and community engagement.
 The degree will also provide students pathways for developing skills and acquiring competencies necessary for achieving excellence in careers where religious leadership and education intersect.
-The Master of Arts in Education (MAEd) seeks to educate future teachers broadly to meet the challenges of the 21st century classrooms by providing rich foundations in content and pedagogy and to prepare teachers for caring and effective service in diverse pK12 learning environments.
-This mission is resonant with the School of Divinity’s emphases on preparing religious leaders who are able to respond to 21st century challenges and who will enrich the communities in which they work by being “agents of justice, reconciliation, and compassion.”
+The Master of Arts in Education (MAEd) seeks to educate future teachers broadly to meet the challenges of 21st-century classrooms by providing rich foundations in content and pedagogy and to prepare teachers for caring and effective service in diverse pK12 learning environments.
+This mission is resonant with the School of Divinity’s emphases on preparing religious leaders who are able to respond to 21st-century challenges and who will enrich the communities in which they work by being “agents of justice, reconciliation, and compassion.”

 Plan of Study and Requirements

 The MDiv / MA in Education joint degree is designed to be 92-103 credit hours completed in seven semesters plus two complete summer sessions (based on full-time enrollment).